 - Look at lumen output versus wattage.
 This will tell you how much energy is needed to create the illumination specified by the light source.
-The goal here is to choose something with low wattages to high lumen output because it means you are getting a powerful illumination output with lower energy consumed.
+The goal here is to choose something that doesn't use a lot of energy (low wattage) while producing the high light output (high lumens) you desire so that you get powerful illumination output while consuming less energy.

 - If you find a light source that offers higher lumen outputs, don’t automatically assume that is the best option.
-It may offer higher lumen output, but if it pulls in more wattage, it is not the most efficient option.
+If it requires more wattage, it is not the most efficient option.